SerjSX/SerjSX/README.md

 **2025-2026 Plans:**
 - Finalize a business-related GUI project in Java
 - Finalize an eCommerce project
-- Explore Data Analysis with Python deeper
+- Docker

+---

+**2026-2027 Plans:**
+- Python for Data Analysis (coming back to it by following a course from MOOC.fi)
 - Explore Spring Boot
 - C Programming for Everybody